 Flashing lights.
 Loud, booming screams.
 People pushing forward to get as close to the front as they can.
 Such a chaotic moment but it felt so amazing.

 On November 10, 2019, I got the opportunity to attend the Tropicalia festival held at the Fairplex in Pomona.
-The festival was a two-day event from the 9th to the 10th, with the first day being based on Spanish music and the second day was based on indie bands.
+The festival was a two-day event from the 9th to the 10th, with the first day being based on Spanish music and the second day being based on indie bands.
 Attending Tropicalia was possibly one of the greatest experiences I had this year.

 I was immensely excited to see all of my favorite bands perform.
 There were maybe around 60+ bands and performers at the festival.
 The festival included performances by Hunny, Beach Fossils, Surf Curse, The Marias, The Drums, Yellow Days, and Wallows.
 There were four stages scattered around the fairgrounds where each performer got to play.

-Most of the bands and performers we came to see had already performed so we just walked around and talked about everything.
+Most of the bands and performers we came to see had already performed, so we just walked around and talked about everything.
 We decided to leave a little early so the drive home wouldn’t be as hectic.
-The only band I didn’t get to see that night was Fidlar because they were performing later and we wanted to avoid traffic.
+The only band I didn’t get to see that night was Fidlar because they were performing later, and we wanted to avoid traffic.